-Want Netflix on your TV?
-How about some 4K HDR TV shows?
-Unless your TV is a connected, smart-enabled set, you’re going to be left watching Only Fools and Horses re-runs while the rest of the world binges on The Crown and Mindhunter in glorious ultra HD.
-That is, unless, you pick up one of the excellent smart streamers available to buy.
+Otherwise, you’re going to be left watching Only Fools and Horses re-runs while the rest of the world binges on The Crown and Game of Thrones in glorious ultra HD.
+That is, unless, you pick up one of the excellent smart streaming devices available to buy.

-Whether you go for a souped-up smart streaming set top box like the Nvidia Shield, or one of the many affordable dongle-like streaming sticks on the market, TechRadar's Gerald Lynch brings you 10 great reasons why you need to get in on the smart streaming revolution – plus the latest great buys.
+Whether you go for a souped-up smart streaming set top box like the Nvidia Shield (opens in new tab), or one of the many affordable dongle-like streaming sticks on the market, TechRadar's Gerald Lynch explains the basics of smart streaming and brings you 10 great reasons why you need to get in on the smart streaming revolution – plus brings you the latest great buys.

 First things first, what are smart streamers?

-Smart streaming devices plug into your television and connect to the internet, letting you watch the latest TV and movies from around the world in super-sharp resolution, on demand and at your leisure.
+Put simply, smart streaming devices plug into your television and connect to the internet, letting you watch the latest TV and movies from around the world in super-sharp resolution, on demand and at your leisure.
 Easy to use and simple to set up, they’re one of the best home tech investments you can make for your living room.
+Find more of the best smart home tech buys for a living room in our shopping guide.

-1. Affordable streaming devices vs costly smart TVs
+1. Affordable streaming devices are cheaper than smart TVs

 2. Watch exclusive shows with a streaming device